alexbatistaarantes/addon_playlistToCSV/README.md

 Firefox add-on to create a CSV that list the videos from the Youtube playlist you're current on.

 The support methods to get the list is copying to clipboard or saving in a .csv file.
-Currently only the clipboard one is working.:w
+Currently only the clipboard one is working.

+To install:
+  - Download the .xpi file: https://github.com/whiplaxx/addon_playlistToCSV/blob/main/web-ext-artifacts/playlisttocsv-1.0-an%2Bfx.xpi
+  - Go to about:addons
-To install, download the go to about:addons, click on the gear, Install add-on from file and select the .xpi file To place it on Firefox (for testing): https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out
+  - Click on the gear and Install add-on from file
+  - Select the .xpi file

+To place it on Firefox (for testing): https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out

 # TODO: